-Joint enrolled and dual enrolled applicants are individuals who have attained junior standing or higher in secondary school, and who apply for enrollment in suitable college or university coursework before completing secondary school.
-Often, students use the credits earned during joint enrollment or dual enrollment to satisfy secondary-school graduation requirements.
-Joint enrolled and dual enrolled students are not eligible for financial assistance.
+Joint enrolled applicants are individuals who have attained junior standing or higher in secondary school, and who apply for enrollment in suitable college or university coursework before completing secondary school.
+Often, students use the credits earned during joint enrollment to satisfy secondary-school graduation requirements.
+Joint enrolled students are not eligible for financial assistance.

 For all start sessions, joint enrollment applications are considered on a rolling admission basis.
 Applications are reviewed in the order in which they are completed, provided that sufficient time remains for processing and enrollment.

-Eligible candidates for joint enrollment have the social maturity to benefit from a collegiate experience, possess a minimum cumulative grade-point average of “B” and have achieved a minimum SAT combined score (Critical Reading + Math) of 1140.
+Eligible candidates for joint enrollment have the social maturity to benefit from a collegiate experience and possess a minimum cumulative grade-point average of at least 3.4.
 Typically, students may take no more than five total courses during the period of joint enrollment.
 Students wishing to exceed five total courses must obtain the approval of the provost.

 Joint enrolled students are eligible for course registration once degree-seeking Oglethorpe students have had an opportunity to register.